Parchat/Quill/README.md

 - Why do you waste your time with this?
   - I like to waste my time.
 - ./gradlew applyPatches
+- Hit "i" to switch to edit mode in vim when editing patches.
+- Type :wq to save the file.

 ## License